-PCPP is a non-profit organization dedicated to preserving the work of photographers.
+PCPP is an organization dedicated to preserving the work of photographers.
 Our goal is to match collections of important work with the institutional homes best suited to maintain them and ensure their accessibility.
-In that effort, PCPP functions as a source of information and relationships between the creators and custodians of important collections and institutions committed to historic preservation.
-We also serve as a connection to related professions, from curators, gallerists, and appraisers to archivists, collectors, and experts in fine art photography and photojournalism.
+In that effort, PCPP connects the creators of important collections to institutions committed to historic preservation.
+We also serve the work we represent by creating a nexus of relevant professionals, including curators, gallerists appraisers, archivists, collectors, and experts in fine art photography and photojournalism.

 In August 2016, Penelope Dixon and Karen Gaines founded PCPP to address the urgent task of making sure that these irreplaceable cultural, historical, and educational assets are preserved.
 In their many years of professional leadership as respected authorities in the field of photography, they have seen a crisis developing that places the future integrity of many important twentieth-century collections in imminent jeopardy.
 Their foremost goal is to identify this imperiled work and ensure its preservation.

 Penelope Dixon, Co-Founder and President

 Penelope Dixon's long career in fine-art photography, which began in the auction houses of Manhattan (Phillips Son & Neale and Argus, Ltd.), includes service on the boards of a number of arts organizations, frequent lectures to professional audiences, and contributions to articles and books.
 Among other works, she is the author of Photographers of the Farm Security Administration: An Annotated Bibliography.
 She is best known, however, as the proprietor of the well-known appraisal firm she founded some 35 years ago, Penelope Dixon & Associates, which numbers some of the most prominent photographers and collections in the world among its clients.